sameh-farouk/discource-aio-docker/README.md

 - `DISCOURSE_ENABLE_CONF_PERSISTENCE`: Whether to enable persistence of the Discourse `discourse.conf` configuration file.
 Default: **no**
 - `DISCOURSE_SKIP_BOOTSTRAP`: Whether to skip performing the initial bootstrapping for the application.
 This is necessary in case you use a database that already has Discourse data.
 Default: **no**

+##### Passenger configuration
+This environment variable changes Passenger Standalone's behavior see [here](https://www.phusionpassenger.com/library/config/standalone/reference/) for full Passenger config reference.
+- `PASSENGER_COMPILE_NATIVE_SUPPORT_BINARY` : Allow compiling Passenger Native Support if binaries wasn't found. make sure `libz-dev` is installed otherwise compiling may fail.
+Default: **1**
+- `PASSENGER_DOWNLOAD_NATIVE_SUPPORT_BINARY` : Allow downloading Passenger Native Support if binaries wasn't found.
+Default: **1**
+- `PASSENGER_ADDRESS`: Instructs Passenger to listen for requests on the given IP address.
+This means that Passenger will only be able to accept requests that are sent to that IP address.
+Default: **0.0.0.0**
+- `PASSENGER_LOG_LEVEL` : Allows one to specify how much information Passenger should write to the log file.
+A higher log level value means that more information will be logged.
+Possible values are: `0` to `7`.
+Default: **3**
 ##### Database connection configuration

 - `DISCOURSE_DATABASE_HOST`: Hostname for PostgreSQL server.
 Default: **postgresql**